 Secondly, an “investment” is something that, hopefully, increases in value over time.
 If you have a picture of your wedding or your senior year, do those images increase or decrease in value over time?
 If you have a photograph of a parent or grandparent, will it be more valuable or less valuable in 20-30 years?

-I believe the answer to all of these questions is yes.
 Your wedding day is one day.
 The moments that are captured and the images that are created will become invaluable over time.
 They are an investment in memories for future generations to remember you.
 Especially when the loved ones in those pictures are no longer around.
 Are these photographs more valuable or less in the future after they have grown into adulthood?
 These photographs are an investment that grow more valuable over time so that certainly constitutes an investment.

-Knowing that your pictures are an investment, the next thing to ask yourself is at what level of quality do you want this pictures?
+Knowing that your pictures are an investment, the next thing to ask yourself is at what level of quality do you want these pictures?
 Will mediocre do?
 That is a question that is asked when you are arranging the photo session and determining your budget.
 But remember, when you are deciding on a budget for your pictures, they are an investment.
 And one with a 100% guarantee on a future return.
 And that is why I call my photography pricing an investment.